 This post is a comment on Lane Rettig’s essay Autonocrats and Anthropocrats, connecting its central themes to two fundamental concepts in social sciences — the rule of law and social structure.
-It explains how the most informative analogue to a decentralized network of nodes running autonomous software is society itself.
-Digital record-keeping and distributed computer networks are comparable to other institutions with effects beyond the control of their creators, administrators, and users.
-As such, they represent an important area of research not only for computer scientists and software engineers but also for social and political theorists whose expertise could be usefully applied to the design and governance of these emerging systems.
+It explains how the most informative analogue to a decentralized network of nodes running ‘autonomous’ software is society itself.
+Digital recordkeeping and blockchain networks are comparable to any other institution with effects beyond the control of their creators, administrators, and users.
+As such, blockchain networks are an important area of research not only for computer scientists and software engineers but also for social and political theorists whose expertise could be usefully applied to the design and governance of these emerging systems.

 Rule of Law

-The principles embodied in the rule of law are foundational to modern civilization and have led humans to accept rational-legal authority expressed throughout the social order.
-Today, these principles also motivate attempts at creating “credibly neutral” software systems.
+The rule of law is foundational to modern civilization and has led humans to accept rational-legal authority in its various expressions throughout the social order.
+Today, a similar principle is driving the creation of ‘credibly neutral’ software systems.
 Lane Rettig writes:

 Algorithms don’t care about race, creed, origin, gender, height, looks, wealth, fame, or any of the other factors that bias human judgement… You cannot coerce, threaten, or bargain with an algorithm.
 Perhaps even more importantly, they never get tired, hungry, or frustrated, and are no more or less likely to be lenient early in the day or just after a lunch break.
 In this respect… it’s tempting to think of an algorithm as the perfect judge (and, perhaps, jury and executioner as well).

-As I’ve suggested before, software-mediated transactions and automated record-keeping are part of an ongoing evolution of bureaucratic organization.
-The use of humans to handle information according to a predefined set of rules was always an imperfect means to an end — a problem to be solved through cryptography, mechanism design, and digital automation.
+As I’ve suggested before, software-mediated transactions and automated recordkeeping represent the evolution of bureaucratic organization.
+Relying on humans to handle information according to a predefined set of rules was always an imperfect means to an end — a problem to be solved through cryptography, mechanism design, and digital automation.

-This ambivalent vision promises unprecedented efficiency and fairness.
-But — to paraphrase Max Weber — it also amounts to constructing a “silicon cage” of impersonal, hyper-rationalized control, with some problematic implications for how humans relate to a legal and administrative order increasingly devoid of subjective judgement and oversight.
+On the one hand, this controversial vision promises unprecedented efficiency and fairness.
+However— to paraphrase Max Weber — it also amounts to constructing a ‘silicon cage’ of impersonal, hyper-rationalized control, with some problematic implications for how humans relate to a legal and administrative order increasingly devoid of in-person subjective judgement and oversight.
 As Rettig highlights:

 Autonomous algorithms tend to make things like transparency, accountability, and auditability hard.
 We can cause an algorithm to log every decision made, every action taken, etc., but in many cases it may be difficult or impossible for an algorithm to “explain” the rationale behind such a decision: the answer may have high complexity and therefore not be reducible to anything less than all of the code of the algorithm itself, and all its input data (which, for various reasons, might not be made public).
 As a result, in many cases we may not actually know why an algorithm made the decision that it did. […]